Every student in Rocky Mountain School District will graduate with dignity, purpose, and options.

 If you have any questions please feel free to contact Barb Carriere at 342-9243 ext.
 4402 or at firstname.lastname@example.org.

-We will invite an educator from each school to a full day session in the fall to review the District-Wide Write protocol.
-Separate sessions will be held on different days for K-3 and 4-8.
+We have invited and are supporting the attendance of an educator from each school to a full day session in the fall to review the District-Wide Write protocol.
+Separate sessions will be held on different days for K-3 (September 25) and 4-8 (September 26).
 Please note that we have revised the Grade 1 fall protocol.
 We will support release and travel for a teacher or administrator to review and practice the protocol to be able to support colleagues in the school to administer and anchor mark this assessment and use the results to inform instruction.
 Participants may be experienced with or new to the District-Wide Write.

 Primary Running Record Training

-We will invite and support the release and travel for an administrator and a teacher from each school with primary grades to a full day session in the fall to learn about completing and using the results of running records to inform reading instruction.
+We have invited and are supporting the release and travel for an administrator and a teacher from each school with primary grades to a full day session on September 18 to learn about completing and using the results of running records to inform reading instruction.
 We will look at the use of this practice with any leveled reading material as well as specifically consider the PM Benchmarks assessment.

 Intermediate Running Record Training

-We will invite and support the release and travel for an administrator and teacher from each school with intermediate grades to a full day session in the fall to learn about completing and using the results of running records to inform reading instruction.
-We will look at the use of this practice with any leveled reading material as well as in light of the intermediate reading assessments currently being used in schools in the district.
+We have invited and are supporting the release and travel for an administrator and teacher from each school with intermediate grades to a full day session on September 19 to learn about completing and using the results of running records to inform reading instruction.
+We will look at the protocol for the Fountas and Pinnel tool that all schools with Grades 4-7 will use this year as well as running records with any reading material.

 Dear SD 6 K-12 colleagues;

 Let’s build dynamic learning communities that engage students, promote deep understanding and sustain a lifetime of inquiry.